Prof. Uriel Levy

 About

-Prof. Uriel Levy is the head of the nano-opto lab and the director of the center for nanoscience and nanotechnology at the Hebrew University of Jerusalem, Israel.
-His research spans over diverse aspects of nanophotonics and light-matter interactions, with a focus on device-oriented research.
-Over the years, he pioneered several key concepts in nanophotonics, including silicon-based photodetection in the short wave infrared (SWIR), nanoscale polarization optics, and the chip-scale atomic vapor technology.
+Prof. Uriel Levy is the head of the Nano-Opto Lab and the director of the Center for Nanoscience and Nanotechnology at the Hebrew University of Jerusalem, Israel.
+His research spans diverse aspects of nanophotonics and light-matter interactions, with a focus on device-oriented research.
+Over the years, he pioneered several key concepts in nanophotonics, including silicon-based photodetection in the shortwave infrared (SWIR), nanoscale polarization optics, and chip-scale atomic vapor technology.